 How I save money with Costco coupons

 Our Costco shopping trips are based on the monthly coupon book they mail to members.
 Many items aren’t a great deal without the coupons, which tend to repeat every three to four months, so by the time I run out of an item, it’s likely to appear in an upcoming book.
+The coupon savings are automatically applied, so no need to clip and take them with you.

 With Costco coupons, I find great deals on peanut butter, Starbucks or Kirkland (roasted by Starbucks) coffee, canned soup, Ziploc bags, Kirkland environmentally-responsible laundry detergent, dishwasher tabs, cooking spray, DiGiorno or Costco’s take-and-bake pizza (which can be frozen), and kitchen trash bags.